 General Accounting Standards Board (GASB) Statements related to accounting for pension liabilities and other post-employment benefits (OPEB) have been implemented since 2016 and updated the reporting and disclosure requirements related to pension liabilities.
 Requirements of GASB include that if a government is committed to making payments on an unfunded pension liability on behalf of another entity, the amount of liability supported must be reported as a debt of the government making the payments and that the assumed rate of return for retirement trusts must be adjusted up and down by 1% to provide a range of potential outcomes.
 Senate Bill 125 was passed in 2008 and commits the State to funding any actuarially determined contribution rate that exceeds employer contributions of 22% for the Public Employees Retirement System (PERS) and 12.56% for the Teachers Retirement System (TRS).
-Approximately 55% of the supplemental State payment required under this statute for PERS is attributable to employees of the State of Alaska, with the remaining 45% stemming from other employers.
 While TRS funding is arguably a State responsibility, this debt would be found primarily on local school districts' balance sheets if SB 125 was not in place.
 Under GASB, the State's payment commitment under SB 125 increased the State of Alaska's long-term debt by \$5,801 million to \$8,473 million as of June 30, 2015, compared to \$2,672 million as of June 30, 2014.
 Recognition of this long-term obligation was incorporated into the State's debt affordability analysis in 2017.
-Effective January 11, 2019, the Alaska Retirement Management Board changed the actuarially assumed rate of investment return from 8% down to 7.38% along with several other actuarial assumptions.
+Updated demographic and economic assumptions were adopted by the ARM Board in June 2022, and were used in the June 30, 2022, actuarial valuation reports.
+One significant item that was changed is the actuarial assumption for investment rate of return.
+This rate was revised from 7.38 percent down to 7.25 percent.

-From June 30, 2020 to June 30, 2021, the net position of the PERS improved by \$5,263,336,000 or 27.2%.
-This increase in net position was primarily due to above average net investment income and significantly improved the funding levels of both the PERS Pension and Other Post Employment Benefits (OPEB) trusts.
-As of June 30, 2021, the PERS employers' net pension liability was \$3,668,499,000 and the plan fiduciary net position as a percentage of the total pension liability was 76.46%.
-The PERS Total other OPEB liabilities were less than the Plan fiduciary net position resulting in an employers' net OPEB assets of negative \$2,565,354,000 which reflects an excess of \$2,565,354,000 in assets of the OPEB trust.
+From June 30, 2022, to June 30, 2023, the net position of the PERS increased by \$1,017,600,000 or 4.5%.
+This increase in net position was primarily due to increased net investment income and funding levels of both the PERS Pension, and to a lesser extent, the Other Post Employment Benefits (OPEB) trusts.
+As of June 30, 2023, the PERS employers' net pension liability was \$5,185,222,000 and the plan fiduciary net position as a percentage of the total pension liability was 68.23%.
+The PERS Total other OPEB liabilities were less than the Plan fiduciary net position resulting in an employers' net OPEB assets of negative \$2,300,931,000 which reflects an excess of \$2,300,931,000 in assets of the OPEB trust.

-From June 30, 2020 to June 30, 2021, the net position of the TRS improved by \$2,365,176,000 or 25.8%.
-This increase in net position was primarily due to above average net investment income and significantly improved the funding levels of both the Pension and OPEB trusts.
-As of June 30, 2021, the TRS employers' net pension liability was \$795,973,000 and the plan fiduciary net position as a percentage of the total pension liability was 89.43%.
-The PERS total other OPEB liabilities were less than the Plan fiduciary net position resulting in an employers' net OPEB assets of negative \$1,162,681,000, which reflects an excess of \$1,162,681,000 in assets of the OPEB trust.
+From June 30, 2022, to June 30, 2023, the net position of the TRS increased by \$369,095,000 or 3.5%.
+This increase in net position was primarily due to increased net investment income and funding levels of both the TRS Pension, and to a lesser extent, the Other Post Employment Benefits (OPEB) trusts.
+As of June 30, 2023, the TRS employers' net pension liability was \$1,758,444,000 and the plan fiduciary net position as a percentage of the total pension liability was 77.62%.
+The TRS Total other OPEB liabilities were less than the Plan fiduciary net position resulting in an employers' net OPEB assets of negative \$1,010,638,000 which reflects an excess of \$1,010,638,000 in assets of the OPEB trust.